alterthefuture/utility-bot/README.md

 # utility-bot
 made by - ritz#8888

-One of the last discord.py bot I will be making since the lib is shutting down.
-I will be switching to javascript or golang.
+A simple utiliy bot that has commands such as question of the day or suggest